Minimal supersolutions of convex BSDEs: Introduction

-Nonlinear expectations have been a prominent topic in mathematical economics since Allais famous paradox, see \citet[Section 2.2]{foellmer01}.
-Typical examples are the monetary risk measures introduced by \citet{artzner01} and \citet{foellmer02}, Peng's $g$ and $G$-expectations, see \citep{peng03, peng07, peng08}, the variational preferences by \citet{marinacci01}, and the recursive utilities by \citet{epstein03}.
-Especially the $g$-expectation, which is defined as the initial value of the solution of a BSDE, is closely related to $\mathcal{E}^{g}_{0}(\cdot)$, since each pair $(Y,Z)$ that solves the BSDE corresponding to \eqref{eq:intro:dyn} is also a supersolution and hence an element of $\mathcal{A}(\xi,g)$.
-The concept of a supersolution of a BSDE appears already in \citet[Section 2.2]{karoui01}.
-For further references see \citet{peng99}, who derives monotonic limit theorems for supersolutions of BSDEs and proves the existence of a minimal constrained supersolution.
+Nonlinear expectations have been a prominent topic in mathematical economics since Allais's famous paradox, see F\"{o}llmer and Schied \cite{foellmer01}, Section~2.2.
+Typical examples are the monetary risk measures introduced by Artzner et~al. \cite{artzner01} and F\"{o}llmer and Schied \cite{foellmer02}, Peng's $g$ and $G$-expectations \cite{peng03,peng07,peng08}, the variational preferences by Maccheroni, Marinacci and Rustichini \cite {marinacci01} and the recursive utilities by Duffie and Epstein \cite {epstein03}.
+Especially the $g$-expectation, which is defined as the initial value of the solution of a BSDE, is closely related to $\mathcal {E}^{g}_{0}(\cdot)$, since each pair $(Y,Z)$ that solves the BSDE corresponding to \eqref{eqintrodyn} is also a supersolution and hence an element of $\mathcal{A}(\xi,g)$.
+The concept of a supersolution of a BSDE appears already in El~Karoui, Peng and Quenez \cite{karoui01}, Section~2.2.
+For further references see Peng \cite{peng99}, who derives monotonic limit theorems for supersolutions of BSDEs and proves the existence of a minimal constrained supersolution.